 Referral hires have greater job satisfaction and stay long at companies – 46% stay over 1 year, 45% over 2 years and 47% over 3 years.

 Hiring through your A-Players networks will increase your chances of hiring better personnel, shorten the logistics recruitment process, and for the most part lead to more satisfied employees who, as a result, stay longer with the company.

 Define an Internal Hiring Process

 Defining your own hiring process can be painful and time consuming, but is an excellent choice to make sure you get the right person in the right seat.
-The reason for this is simple: no one knows your business better than you and your team.
+The reason for this is simple: No one knows your business better than you and your team.

 Easy it is not.
-Defining your own hiring process will take a lot of personal education, time and trials if you want to get it right.
+Defining your own hiring process will take a lot of personal education, time, and trials if you want to get it right.
 There are many excellent resources available on how to go about it.
-Some of the most well known books include:
+Some of the most well-known books include:

-An internal hiring process for small and mid-size logistics organizations must be comprehensive, but still simple enough – without losing its effectiveness.
+An internal hiring process for small and mid-size logistics organizations must be comprehensive but still simple enough – without losing its effectiveness.

 At the very center of your process needs to exist the most important foundation of effective hiring: Hire the right person for the right seat.
 Always remember that the right employee is not just someone with the required skills to successfully execute the job.
-It is also someone that fits into your company culture – attitude and personality.
+It is also someone who fits into your company culture – attitude and personality.